systeminit/si/app/docs/src/explanation/working-on-si.md

 ![Story Map](./working-on-si/storymap.png)

 Story maps are a living reference for executing an opportunity.
-They are made up of all the different tasks (of all shapes and sizes) the team can imagine needing to be done to accomplish the outcome described in the opportunity.
+They are made up of all the different tasks (of all shapes and sizes), the team can imagine needing to be done to accomplish the outcome described in the opportunity.
 Those tasks get sorted into a narrative flow, expressed as a backbone running across the top of the map.
-Then they are broken down into slices, which allows us to deliver on the story incrementally.
+Then they are broken down into slices, allowing us to deliver the story incrementally.

 ### Workshops